fernperezg97/covid_final_project/README.md

-# Choro-Tracker: A Full-Stack Interactive Tracker for Global COVID-19 Data
+# Choro-Tracker: A Full Stack Interactive Tracker for Global COVID-19 Data
 ## Description
 Choro-Tracker allows a user to interact with a global COVID-19 dataset through use of a Chart.js choropleth map and line graph.
 ## YouTube Video Project Presentation